Life As a Music Composer or Arranger

-There were about 74,800 jobs for Music Composer or Arranger in 2016 (in the United States).
+In the United States, there were 74,800 jobs for Music Composer or Arranger in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Composer or Arranger by 2026.
 Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.

 The states with the most job growth for Music Composer or Arranger are Colorado, Utah, and North Carolina.
 Watch out if you plan on working in Vermont, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.